jiaojiaowujj/jiaojiaowujj.github.io/_pages/about.md

 I'm a Ph.D. student at Xidian University.
 My research focuses on searchable encryption.
-I develop privacy-enhancing techniques to solve data security and integrity problems for databases, cloud storage, and blockchain.
+I develop privacy-enhancing techniques to solve data security and integrity problems for databases and cloud storage.

 Education
 ======